 Shipping and transportation costs, including surcharges on transportation costs, are also a significant component of our cost of sales.
 Firstly, inbound shipping costs are impacted by new dynamics in the ocean shipping industry triggered by the COVID-19 pandemic, which dynamics have a significant impact on shipping capacity, prevailing rates and lead times.
-The Corporation experienced increased pressure on container shipping costs in Fiscal 2022 and in the first half of Fiscal 2023.
-Although new contracts and rates have been negotiated with container shipping companies for Fiscal 2023, the Corporation expects continued pressures on inbound shipping costs and lead times due to volatility in the market.
-Also, when fuel costs increase, shipping and transportation costs increase because carriers generally pass on these increases to us.
+The Corporation experienced increased pressure on container shipping costs in Fiscal 2022 and in the first nine months of Fiscal 2023 resulting in higher costs on inbound shipping and longer lead times due to volatility in the market.
+These market conditions are alleviating in the final months of Fiscal 2023, however the impact of higher costs will be felt through the remainder of Fiscal 2023.
+Also, when fuel costs increase, shipping and transportation costs increase because carriers generally pass on these increases to their customers.